View Search Results

 What's Here

 The County Veterans Service Officer assists veterans, dependents, and survivors by providing information, assistance, counseling, and referrals on a wide range of subject, benefits, and veteran programs.
-CVSO's are trained to provide information on the following topics: Offers complete claims service and explanation of VA procedures Provides follow-up service once a decision has been made Compensation and pension Survivors benefits Education benefits On-the-job and apprenticeship training State benefits Social Security benefits Employment and unemployment Small business development information Corrections of military records Review of discharges Medical and dental treatment Hospitalization or outpatient treatment Nursing home care Residency at the State Veterans' Home Rehabilitation Information and payment assistance for alcoholism and drug dependency treatment Burial benefits Information on community programs Veterans are encouraged to register their discharge information (DD Form 214, Report of Separation) with the County Registrar of Deeds Office.
-Provides transportation to Veterans through the Disabled American Veterans Transportation program.
-This is a free service.
-Call for more information.
+CVSO's are trained to provide information on the following topics Transportation assistance to VA Appointments, Offers complete claims service and explanation of VA procedures.
+Provides follow-up service once a decision has been made.
+Also provides information on GI loans, Compensation and pension, Survivors benefits, Education benefits, On-the-job and apprenticeship training, State benefits, Social Security benefits, Employment and unemployment, Small business development information, Corrections of military records, Review of discharges, Medical and dental treatment, Hospitalization or outpatient treatment, Nursing home care, Residency at the State Veterans' Home, Rehabilitation, Information and payment assistance for alcoholism and drug dependency treatment, Burial benefits, Obtaining flags, and Information on community programs.
+Veterans are encouraged to register their discharge information (DD Form 214, Report of Separation) with the County Registrar of Deeds Office.

 What's Here